How do we grade Timathon submissions?

 c.
 How intuitive and easy to use is the UI?

 How to get the highest grade:

-- Remember, only the top 5 submissions (in order of points) will be reviewed in Tim’s video!
+- Remember, only the top 15 submissions (in order of points) will be passed to our special judges, who will then choose the top 5 submissions, which will then be reviewed in Tim’s video!

 - So how do you achieve as many points as possible?
 Well, using the judging criteria stated above would be a great guide.
 The ability to meet all 4 criteria, at its highest standards, could guarantee you top points.